booch/presentations/Laziness/slides.md

 - Or can pass a block to `Data.define`
     - Add and override methods
-- Downside: `Person` is not defined until after the block
+- Minor downside: `Person` is not defined until after the block
     - So we can't refer to `Person` inside the block
         - But we'd normally use `self` anyway
+- Bigger downside: always forgetting `do`

 ---

-# Data Class - Definition
+# Data Class - Square Brackets

 ~~~ ruby
 Person = Data.define(:name, :age) do